KBANDAK/english-teaching-app-made-with-flutter-/README.md

-# Advanced Language Learning & Assessment Platform
+# AI Advanced Language Learning & Assessment Platform made with flutter

 ## 🌐 Overview
 This repository contains the codebase for a comprehensive language learning and testing platform built with Flutter.
 The application provides users with structured assessment simulations, interactive practice environments, and real-time AI-driven feedback to accelerate their language acquisition journey.